 - The quality of the school that one chooses to go to

-Learn Basic Spanish Before Going to Costa Rica
+Learning Basic Spanish Before Arriving In Costa Rica

 I recommend that you have at least a basic knowledge of the language.
 Being able to understand basic expressions will not only make your first few weeks and months easier – it will reduce anxiety should you have some type of emergency.